nguyenngocdue/Library-Dynamo-Python-CSharp/README.md

 # WELCOME TO MY RESPOSITORY

 DYNAMO API PYTHON

----
+Hi,

-Hi "faithful people with the same passion as me",
+    "faithful people with the same passion as me"!

 I hope work and study always get better day by day.
 That's one of reasons to built this repository.
 May i call it is " Dynamo API - Python".
 This repository contains all the information and help you need to do well. if you vitsit and explore my Github and Youtube chanel and that is a lucky with me.
 Because i have a chance to share srcripts , node, function and much more as soon as expirences i have.
 Moreover, my VietNam country has lots of students want to learn that one.
 So i want to contribute a few things i know about Dynamo and Revit to help friends have an inspiration on the raod of career decided.